lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Connection identifiers may be used to correlate EDHOC messages and facilitate the retrieval of protocol state during EDHOC protocol execution (see {{transport}}) or in a subsequent application protocol, e.g., OSCORE (see {{ci-oscore}}).
 The connection identifiers do not have any cryptographic purpose in EDHOC.

 Connection identifiers in EDHOC are byte strings or integers, encoded in CBOR.
-One byte connection identifiers (the integers -24 to 23 and the empty byte string h'') are realistic in many scenarios as most constrained devices only have a few connections.
+One byte connection identifiers (the integers -24 to 23 and the empty CBOR byte string h'') are realistic in many scenarios as most constrained devices only have a few connections.

 ### Selection of Connection Identifiers